ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/README.md

 plt.savefig('Peak Demand Hours.png', bbox_inches="tight")
 plt.show()
 ```

+Power production peaks at a different time each day.
+But what sources contribute to peak production each day?
+And does the breakdown change from month to month?

 ```python
 # Extract the month from the daily peak power dataframe
 daily_peak_df['Month'] = daily_peak_df.index